-Invented in 1838 by Antoine Amédée Peychaud, an apothecary of Creole descent, the bright red bitters are made according to an old family recipe Antoine's father brought with him when they fled from Haiti.
+Peychaud's bitters (pronounced "pay-SHOHDS") are aromatic cocktails bitters invented in New Orleans, back in 1838 by Antoine Amédée Peychaud.
+The apothecary of Creole descent created the bright red bitters according to an old family recipe Antoine's father brought with him when they fled from Haiti.

 - Producer: Sazerac Company